yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

   term though)
   - Initial motivation in the main room.
   - Switch to breakout rooms early to go through the type-along exercises.
-  - This only works when things are clear enough that people can't get too lost.
+  - This only works when things are clear enough that people cannot get too lost.
   - (\*) One learner shares screen, others follow along discussing, asking question, and typing along themselves.
 Emphasize "it's easiest to share the screen since you don't have to do the thinking".